ALib C++ Library

 All development was performed in a) CLion/CMake (all platforms) and b) Visual Studio Community Edition 2022.
 All necessary IDE files are included in the repository.

-Adoptions to other platforms, toolchains and IDEs should be implementable with limited efforts.
+Adoptions to other platforms, toolchains, and IDEs should be implementable with limited efforts.
 All relevant code which selects platform/toolchain specific libraries, intrinsics, etc., will expose a preprocessor error if a section fails due to an unknown environment.
-This allows to quickly insert the right platform/toolchain specific code at these places.
+This allows quickly inserting the right platform/toolchain specific code at these places.

 Note